This feature is available with the G Suite Enterprise and G Suite for Education editions. Compare editions

 As a G Suite administrator, you can set up rules that require outgoing messages be sent with S/MIME encryption.

-Set up rules to require a S/MIME signature and S/MIME encryption
+Set up rules to require S/MIME

 You can set up compliance and routing rules that require that outgoing messages be signed and encrypted using S/MIME.